apache/incubator-gluten/docs/ClickHouse.md

     - If it builds with Release mode successfully, there is a library file called 'libch.so' in path 'cmake-build-release/utils/local-engine/'.

 ### Compile ClickHouse backend
+First need to enter the root directory of the Gluten project. run`./tools/clickhouse/install_ubuntu.sh`,Install the software required for compilation.
+Create a build directory, such as /tmp/build_clickhouse, run `./tools/clickhouse/build_clickhouse.sh --src = /path /to/clickhouse --build_dir=/tmp/build_clickhouse`.
+Target file is `/tmp/build_clickhouse/utils/local-engine/libch.so`.

 ### Compile Gluten with ClickHouse backend